 Articles by The Professional Trustee Team

-But what happens when the Beneficiaries want the assets?
-Can your children or say other Beneficiaries, such as your siblings, get access to those assets?
-Can they find out what's in the Trust and what they're entitled to?
-Are they entitled to know all about the Trust and its affairs?
+But what happens when the beneficiaries want the assets?
+Can your children or other beneficiaries, such as your siblings, get access to those assets?
+Can they find out what's in the trust and what they're entitled to?
+Are they entitled to know all about the trust and its affairs?

 The Courts Decide

 Courts are mindful creatures.
-They implicitly understand human relationships – after all they deal with human issues every single day.
+They implicitly understand human relationships – after all, they deal with human issues every single day.
 With this understanding, they exercise their discretion and engage in a bit of a balancing exercise.
-They weigh up the competing interests of different parties (eg: trustees and beneficiaries and third parties) and consider a myriad of issues including personal and commercial confidentiality, parties privacy, consequences of disclosure, etc.
+They weigh up the competing interests of different parties (i.e. trustees and beneficiaries and third parties) and consider a myriad of issues including personal and commercial confidentiality, parties' privacy, consequences of disclosure, etc.